gptscript-ai/gptscript/docs/docs/03-tools/02-authoring.md

 You can author your own tools for your use or to share with others.
 The process for authoring a tool is as simple as creating a `tool.gpt` file in the root directory of your project.
-This file is itself a GPTScript that defines the tool's name, description, and what it should do.
+This file is a GPTScript that defines the tool's name, description, and what it should do.

 ## Quickstart

 This is a guide for writing portable tools for GPTScript.
 The supported languages currently are Python, Node.js, and Go.
-This guide uses Python, but you can see documentation for the other language below.
+This guide uses Python, but you can see documentation for the other languages below.

 ### 1. Write the code